Sarinah01/Management-System/README.md

-# 📊 Management System Suite – Java Projects
+# 📊 Management System  – Java Projects

 Welcome to the **Management System Suite**, a collection of Java-based console applications designed to manage different real-world systems.
 This project showcases core Java programming concepts like Object-Oriented Programming, exception handling, multithreading, file handling, and user interaction via the console.